ReactiveBayes/Rocket.jl/docs/src/api/operators.md

 Rx.operator_right(::MyFancyOperator, ::Type{L}) where L = R # where R should be an actual type, Int or even L itself e.g.

 ```

-logic which has to return another Observable as a result of applying `MyFancyOperator` to a `source`.

 !!! note
     It is not allowed to modify the `source` Observable in any way; you have to return a new observable.